 Candidates who have indicated they wish to be considered for a Declared to have Deserved Masters degree will first be considered for a classified degree, taking into account any individual mitigating circumstances.
 If that is not possible and they meet the Declared to have Deserved Masters eligibility criteria, they will be awarded a Declared to have Deserved Masters degree.

 7 DETAILS OF EXAMINERS AND RULES ON COMMUNICATING WITH EXAMINERS

-The Examiners for the Social Anthropology degrees are Dr Ina Zharkevich and Prof. Inge Daniels.
+The Examiner for the Social Anthropology degrees is Prof. Morgan Clarke.

 The External Examiner for the Social Anthropology degrees is Dr Anne-Meike Fechter, University of Sussex.